gameplay3d/gameplay-deps/README.md

 * Install XCode
 * Run from terminal console.
-* Builds the arm architecture which combines armv7,armv7s and arm64 for iPhone or iPad.
+* Builds arm target with the following commands:

 ```
 $ cd GamePlay-deps